-With respect to capital management, if the relationship is expected to be significantly positive, this means that there is banks' tendency to manage provisions on the basis of their proximity to the minimum regulatory capital levels.
+With respect to capital management, if the relationship is expected to be significantly positive, this means that banks tend to manage provisions on the basis of their proximity to the minimum regulatory capital levels.
 However, bank capital regulation has progressively reduced banks' incentives to adopt capital management strategies.
-In this respect, a part of literature (Bouvatier et al., 2014) provides support to the limited role of capital management on loan loss provisions.
-Thus the third hypothesis is mentioned as follows:
+In this respect, a part of the literature (Bouvatier et al., 2014) provides support for the limited role of capital management on loan loss provisions.
+Thus, the third hypothesis is formulated as follows:

-H3: Banks have little incentives to manipulate capital via loan loss provisions so that a non-significant relationship between provisions and capital is expected.
+H3: Banks have little incentive to manipulate capital via loan loss provisions so that a non-significant relationship between provisions and capital is expected.

 Banks can also use provisions to signal their financial strength.
-Loan loss provisions are used as a signaling tool for stakeholders; especially investors regarding banks expected cash flows in the future year.
-Hence, the fourth hypothesis is stated as follows:
+Loan loss provisions are used as a signalling tool for stakeholders, especially investors regarding a bank's expected cash flows in the future year.
+Hence, the fourth hypothesis is formulated as follows: